steepale/20210826_pass1a-original_steep/README.md

 -docs: relevant documents to aid scripted analyses (usually excel scripts)
 -functions: functions loaded into scripts for functionally programming
 -lit: relevant literature to analyses
--ppt: powerpoints supporting analyses
+-ppt: PowerPoints supporting analyses
 -scripts: scripts, almost always in R or R Markdown.
 To examine scripts and get a sense of the analysis, clone the repo and open the rendered HTML files locally
 -style: .css files to aid in script rendering from R Markdown to HTML

 ## Nomenclature
--File are often named with 3 parts sperated by underscores:
+-File are often named with 3 parts separated by underscores:
     -date as an identifier
     -explanation
     -author/editor